Bhanu-Kommula/Notes/Microservices-SpringCloud/Notes-1.md

-Now as we have limits service and also a config server up running let's now create the Git Repo
+Now that we have limits service and also a config server up running, let's create the Git Repo

+Git - used as a version control system, so go to git-scm.com and download the git client

+ so after downloading the git go to the dir where you want to have the git repo and then create a new dir using mkdir